totobest/satis-master-plan/src/satis-master-plan.md

 ### Alternative with Rubber (not recommended)

 !!! warning
-    This alternative does not follow #5 principle.
+    This alternative does not follow the #3 principle.
     It imports Rubber although the regular recipe needs Copper Sheet which can be easily produced.